jbfiche/Python_basic_instrumentation/README.md

 - In order to test whether there is a camera connected to the PC, type `ueyesetid -d`.
 If there is a camera, the device should appear with the right serial #.
 Interestingly, the model of camera is not DCC1545 but UI-1540ME-M and can be found directly on the **IDS (imaging development systems Gmbh) website**.
 - In order to close the program  type : `/etc/init.d/ueyeusbdrc stop`.

  A specific API to interface uEye with Python can be downloaded [here](https://pypi.org/project/pyueye/).
 In order to found the manual and examples, you need to download the files available on the webpage.
-A very simple example can also be downloaded from the IDS website and can be found [here](python/Python Program/Thorlabs camera DCC1545/Doc/pyueye/uEye_SimpleLive_PyuEye_OpenCV).
+A very simple example can also be downloaded from the IDS website and can be found in the folder python/Python Program/Thorlabs camera DCC1545/Doc/pyueye/uEye_SimpleLive_PyuEye_OpenCV.
 It was tested and allow for a proper detection of the DCC1545 camera.

 Finally, the manual with all the functions can be found [here](https://en.ids-imaging.com/download-details/AB.0010.1.25600.23.html?os=linux&version=&bus=64&floatcalc=) but you need to have an account to access this webpage.